JohnEfth/Library-Website/README.md

 Students through their profile can track which books they have borrowed, when to return them and ask for extensions.

-It also gives you the option to search and find all the books that are available in each library of our campus.
+It also gives you the option to search and find all the books that are available in the libraries of our campus.